-Those who wish to attend Burman University should apply on the Burman University website (www.burmanu.ca) and click on Apply > Apply-ApplyAlberta > Apply Now! > Follow the instructions.
+Those who wish to attend Burman University should apply through applyalberta.ca.
 Once the application is complete through Apply Alberta, the student will need to submit the following directly to Registrar and Admissions Services at admissions@burmanu.ca or by mailing it to the above address.

-- Application fee. - 2.
-Proof of citizenship. - A. Canadian citizens may submit a copy of their Birth Certificate or Permanent Resident card or Passport. - B. For all other countries submit a copy of your Passport. - 3.
-Official high school transcripts. - A. Alberta high school students may request transcripts be sent directly to Burman through APAS (Alberta Post-secondary Application System). - Official post-secondary transcripts sent directly by each institution(s) attended. - A. If an institution is an Alberta post-secondary, you may request that a transcript be sent directly to Burman through APAS. - B. Applicants may receive a conditional offer of admission with an unofficial transcript; however, before a final offer of admission can be made all required official transcripts must be received.
-Burman

-University will consider transcripts received in PDF format official if they are emailed directly to Registrar and Admissions Services by the Records/Registrar Office of the issuing institution or through a recognized third party that deals in the electronic transmission of transcripts.
+- 1. Application fee (\$150 for international applicants only). - 2.
+Proof of citizenship. - A. Canadian citizens or permanent residents may submit a copy of their birth certificate, passport, permanent resident card, status card, or citizenship certificate. - International applicants must submit a copy of their passport. - 3.
+Official high school transcripts. - A. Alberta high school students may request transcripts be sent directly to Burman through APAS (Alberta Post-secondary Application System). - 4.
+Official post-secondary transcripts sent directly by each institution(s) attended. - A. If an institution is an Alberta post-secondary, you may request that a transcript be sent directly to Burman through APAS. - B. Applicants may receive a conditional offer of admission with an unofficial transcript; however, before a final offer of admission can be made all required official transcripts must be received.
+Burman University will consider transcripts received in PDF format official if they are emailed directly to Registrar and Admissions Services by the Records/Registrar Office of the issuing institution or through a recognized third party that deals in the electronic transmission of transcripts.